barshaison/Naive_Bayes_Classifier/README.md

 # Naive_Bayes_Classifier
 This is a school project I did in the course "Data Mining and Data Warehousing"

-This is a generic Classifier based on "Naive Bayes" algorithm using m-estimator (m=2) https://en.wikipedia.org/wiki/Naive_Bayes_classifier
+This is a desktop application for generic Classifier based on "Naive Bayes" algorithm using m-estimator (m=2) https://en.wikipedia.org/wiki/Naive_Bayes_classifier

 ## Workflow